-The Philippines northern paradise, Batanes, is a place that I proudly call as ‘home’.
-Ask any tourist who has been to our group of islands and they will surely speak volumes of its utter beauty and serenity — however, that doesn’t stop there because Batanes food or Ivatan cuisine is something to rave about too!
+The Philippines’ northern paradise, Batanes, is a place that I proudly call ‘home’.
+Ask any tourist who has been to our group of islands and they will surely speak volumes of its utter beauty and serenity — however, that doesn’t stop there because Batanes food or Ivatan cuisine is something to rave about too.

 The best part of it all…?
 You’ll be assured that every plate will be fresh and organic!

 So in order to make the most of your Batanes itinerary, let me give you an idea of the top Ivatan food or dishes to try, as well as where to best try them.

 TRIVIA: When in the islands, you will notice that most of the Batanes food or dishes are served in a big green leaf (as shown on the cover photo of this post).
 This becomes even more evident if you come to visit during a fiesta event.

 Those leaves are called vunung or breadfruit leaves (or kabaya in Filipino).
 Traditionally, meals are served in this leaf for easy wrapping — not to mention that it’s environmentally-friendly too!
 As for utensils, we customarily use our hands.
 It may seem difficult at first, but as a local, this is like the best and most homey way to eat Batanes food.
 In fact, science even shows that eating food with your hands is healthy!
 Google that to know what I mean –wink–

 Called ‘tabtab‘ in Sabtang (one of the 3 inhabited islands in Batanes), uved or uvud is one of those Ivatan comfort food that I always miss!

 It’s basically made of finely-grated corn (which is found at the base of a trunk of a banana plant) that’s mixed with ground meat (beef or pork), and minced fish.
 Afterward, it is seasoned with onion, garlic, salt, and pepper.
 This will be rolled into balls or served as-is and can either be with or without its broth.